Our Picks for a great travel kettle, suitable for holidays, caravans, holiday homes, students and to use in hotels without tea and coffee facilities

 There are plenty of us who love to travel all around Europe and the rest of the World.
-One thing I like to have though is a cup of tea, and I mean real tea.
-Many of the places I stay do provide tea and coffee facilities.
+One thing man people like is to be able to have is a cup of tea or a coffee.
+Many of the places we stay do provide tea and coffee facilities.
 Sadly many do not.
-That is why I decided to purchase a travel kettle.
-That has been my saviour many times.
+That is why it is worth purchasing a travel kettle.

 The secret of course is buying one that is small in size and lightweight.
 Thanks to the luggage restrictions imposed by many airlines, every ounce can count.
-I also wanted a kettle that would hold enough for at least two cups (The good lady and I).
-Finally I wanted a kettle that boiled pretty quickly.
+Depending on your circumstances it is a good idea to buy a travel kettle that will hold enough for at least two cups.
+The final thing to remember is that you want a kettle that will boil quickly.

-A key requirement would be that it would have to be dual voltage.
+Another key requirement would be that it would have to be dual voltage.
 That is, it will work off our normal 240 volt supply, or the 110 volt supply, found in some International destinations.
-Oh yes, and I also didn't want to spend a fortune on it either.

-These are also really useful for caravans, taking on holidays when touring, and also to hostels and some hotels who don't provide, what I think should be a basic facility.
+Travel kettles are also really useful for caravans, taking on holidays when touring, and also to hostels and some hotels who don't provide, what we think should be a basic facility.
 Anyway, here are some of the best travel kettles on the UK market right now

 VonShef Travel Kettle with 2 Cups

-It is dual voltage with 550 watts of power, holds 500 ml and also comes with two handy cups.
+It holds 500 ml of water and also comes with two handy cups.
 Having those does make life easier.